donnyt01/T364-web/docs/readme.md

-Scout Oath:                                                          Scout Law:
+Scout Oath:

-On my honor I will do my best                                        Trustworthy to do my duty to God and my country                                  Loyal and to obey the Scout Law;                                           Helpful to help other people at all times;                                   Friendly
+On my honor I will do my best

+to do my duty to God and my country

+and to obey the Scout Law;

+to help other people at all times;

-to keep myself physically strong,                                    Courteous mentally awake, and morally straight.
+to keep myself physically strong,

+mentally awake, and morally straight.

+Scout Law:

+Trustworthy

+Loyal

+Helpful

+Friendly

+Courteous

 Kind

 Obedient

 Cheerful

-                                                                     Thrify
+Thrifty

 Brave

 Clean

 Reverent